ophub/amlogic-s9xxx-armbian/documents/README.md

 Example: `armbian-update -k 5.15 -u stable -d deb`

-When specifying the kernel version number through the `-k` parameter, you can accurately specify the specific version number, such as: `armbian-update -k 5.15.50`, or you can specify the kernel series vaguely, such as: `armbian-update -k 5.15`, when vaguely specifying, it will automatically use the latest version of the specified series.
+The `-k` parameter accepts either an exact version number (e.g., `armbian-update -k 5.15.50`) or a version series (e.g., `armbian-update -k 5.15`), which automatically selects the latest version in that series.

-When updating the kernel, the currently used system kernel will be automatically backed up, stored in the `/ddbr/backup` directory, retaining the three most recently used kernel versions.
-If the newly installed kernel is unstable, you can restore to the backed-up kernel at any time:
+During kernel updates, the current kernel is automatically backed up to `/ddbr/backup`, retaining the three most recent versions.
+If a newly installed kernel is unstable, restore a backed-up kernel at any time:
 ```shell
 # Enter the backup kernel directory, such as 6.6.12
 cd /ddbr/backup/6.6.12